When you live in one place for a long time, you establish a lot of friends and acquaintances.

 17. Go on a wine or beer tour.

-I live in a city with dozens of local breweries, and brew tours are common occurrences here.
-If you have wineries nearby or even restaurants that offer wine tastings, join in the fun and meet other connoisseurs.
+If you have wineries nearby or even restaurants that offer wine tastings, sign up, and meet other connoisseurs.
 Beer, wine, and socializing always seem to pair well together.

 18. Take a dance class.